Hopefuls/Topgg-CrowdinBot/README.md

 # Topgg-CrowdinBot

-Top.gg Crowdin-Stats Discord bot used on discord.gg/dbl to provide stats about current site translations.
+Top.gg Crowdin-Stats Discord bot used on discord.gg/dbl to provide stats about current site translations on Crowdin by using the Crowdin API.

 ## Running the bot